Reverse Diffusion Sequential Monte Carlo Samplers: Background

-\citet{huang2023reverse,grenioux2024stochastic} estimate the score using DSI via MCMC samples from $p_\tau(x_0 \mid x)$, which is then used to simulate the reverse diffusion process in \Cref{eq:reverse-sde}, starting from a Langevin-style initialization.
-See \Cref{sec:related-works} for further discussion of related approaches.
+\Cref{eq:dsi} suggests that score estimation can be cast as a posterior inference problem.
+In practice, one can draw approximate samples from the denoising posterior to form an MC estimate of the score, which is then substituted into the reverse dynamics to generate samples from $\pi$.
+Other score identities beyond the DSI can also be leveraged (see \Cref{app:subsec:diffusion-based-sampling}).

-\paragraph{Sequential Monte Carlo.} Sequential Monte Carlo (SMC) is a particle-based method for approximately sampling from a sequence of distributions defined on variables $\xn{0:T}$, terminating at a final distribution of interest.
+\paragraph{Sequential Monte Carlo.} SMC \citep{naesseth2019elements,chopin2020introduction} is a particle-based method for sampling from a sequence of distributions defined on variables $\xn{0:T}$, terminating at a final target distribution of interest.
 We consider a reverse-time formulation, where SMC evolves a weighted collection of $N$ particles $\{x_{t}^{(i)}, w_{t}^{(i)}\}_{i=1}^{N}$ from $t=T$ to $0$, gradually approximating the final target.

-An SMC sampler requires two key design choices \citep{naesseth2019elements}, a sequence of intermediate proposals, $q(\xT)$ and $\{q(\xt \mid \xn{t+1})\}_{t=0}^{T-1}$, and a sequence of (unnormalized) intermediate target distributions, $\{\gamma_t(\xn{t:T})\}_{t=0}^T$, such that the final target $\gamma_0(\xn{0:T})$ recovers the distribution of interest.
+An SMC sampler requires two key design choices \citep{naesseth2019elements}, a sequence of \textit{intermediate proposals}, $q_T(\xT)$ and $\{q_t(\xt \mid \xn{t+1})\}_{t=0}^{T-1}$, and a sequence of (unnormalized) \textit{intermediate target distributions}, $\{\gamma_t(\xn{t:T})\}_{t=0}^T$, such that the final target $\gamma_0(\xn{0:T})$ recovers the distribution of interest.